B.G 2.17

 [अविनाशि (avināśi) - indestructible; तु (tu) - but; तत् (tat) - that; विद्धि (viddhi) - know; येन (yena) - by which; सर्वम् (sarvam) - all; इदम् (idam) - this; ततम् (tatam) - pervaded; विनाशम् (vināśam) - destruction; अव्ययस्य (avyayasya) - of the imperishable; अस्य (asya) - of this; न (na) - not; कश्चित् (kaścit) - anyone; कर्तुम् (kartum) - to do; अर्हति (arhati) - is able;]

-But know THAT to be indestructible by which all this is pervaded.
-The destruction of THAT imperishable, no one is able to accomplish.
+But know that to be indestructible by which all this is pervaded.
+The destruction of this imperishable is impossible and beyond anyone's ability.

 Gīta Bhāshya 2.17

-The destruction of the Lord through instrumentality is denied by using the word 'avinashina'.
-His imperishable nature is indicated by the word 'avyaya'.
+The destruction of such everlasting principles is denied by using the word 'avinashina'.
+Its unchanging nature is highlighted by the word 'avyaya'.

 किं बहुना । यद् देशतोनन्तं तन्नित्यमेव वेदाद्यन्यदपीत्याह - अविनाशीति । नापि शापादिना विनाश इत्याह – विनाशमिति । अव्ययं च तत् ॥ १७ ॥